 Final Statements for Broker-Dealers, Investment Adviser Firms, Agents and Investment Adviser Representatives, and Branches

 FINRA’s Renewal Program supports the collection and disbursement of fees related to the renewal of broker-dealer (BD) and investment adviser (IA) registrations, exempt reporting and notice filings with participating self-regulatory organizations (SRO) and jurisdictions.
-During this program, FINRA announces renewal fees owed by BD and IA firms via Preliminary Statements issued in November.
+During this program, FINRA announces renewal fees BD and IA firms owe via Preliminary Statements issued in November.
 FINRA publishes Final Statements in January to confirm or reconcile the actual renewal fees BD and IA firms owe after Jan.
-1, 2022.
+1, 2024.